jaredkrinke/log/content/posts/static-site-generators/comparison.md

 ... but I just want plain old HTML.

-The alarm bells in my head were deafening at this point and things just kept getting worse.
-Why can't I copy text from "how it works" page?
-Why is there a cloud offering for static sites that should just be HTML distributed via a content delivery network?

-Cross Gatsby off my list!

 ## Hugo
 Hugo is written in Go and [distributed as a single executable](https://gohugo.io/getting-started/installing).
 It doesn't get any simpler than that!
 In [their quick-start](https://gohugo.io/getting-started/quick-start/), it looks like posts can be stored in markdown files with front matter for title, date, and draft status:

 ```yaml
 ---